arizbw/propal/README.md

 1. Use winscp and go to , protocol SCP/SFTP
 2. Enter username & password
-3. Place your code in your home directory
+3. Place your code in your home directory.
+4. Matrix multiplication in CUDA version e.g [matmul.cu](https://github.com/lzhengchun/matrix-cuda)
-4.  \<your home directory in synchronize with /var/nfs folder in the pod
+5.  \<your home directory in synchronize with /var/nfs folder in the pod

 ![](img/012.png)